-Different types of e-bikes come with different ways to activate the electric assist.
-Most e-bikes are equipped with pedal assist or thumb throttle, but only a few have both electric bike modes installed.
-At the end of this article, you should have an idea which may be the best for you.
+The electric-assist on different models of e-bikes is activated in different ways.
+Some e-bikes come with either pedal-assist or thumb throttle, but only a few come with both modes.
+At the end of this article, you should have an idea which kind of throttle may be the best for you.

-It is important to understand if the type of throttle you choose can be activated while the bike is stationary, or only while pedaling.
-Some bikes opt to activate only when pedaling because if an operator accidentally hits the throttle while stationary it might cause injury.
-Some bikes will allow you the use of the throttle even when the bike is stationary.
-They believe that this offers a much easier way to start from a stop without the typical hard pedaling at startup.
-With this type of throttle you can lift your feet, hit the throttle and go.
+Some bikes will allow you to use the throttle even when the bike is stationary.
+They believe that this offers a much easier way than start from a stop without the typical hard pedaling at startup.
+With this type of throttle, you can lift your feet, hit the throttle, and go.

 There are different levels of assistance, depending on how much effort you want to exert during your ride.
-Pedal assist may vary being from low to high settings or 4 to 5 modes of assistance, depending on the e-bike.
+Pedal-assist may vary from low to high settings or 4 to 5 modes of assistance, depending on the e-bike.

 Using the lowest setting will give you a little electric assist, making you feel like you are exercising or riding a regular bike.
-Meanwhile, the highest setting gives you a bigger boost of power, allowing you to get to your destination much quicker without breaking a sweat.
+While the highest setting gives you a bigger boost of power, getting you to your destination much quicker without breaking a sweat.

-We hope this article helped you with choosing the right e-bike for your needs.
-If you’re still hesitant about owning an e-bike, we have 11 reasons to get stoked about electric bikes.
+We hope this article helped you with choosing the right ebike for your needs.
+If you’re still hesitant about owning an e-bike, we have 11 reasons why you should be stoked about electric bikes.

 Comments will be approved before showing up.